 You don't have to have big meals out to sample Norway's unique foods.
 Fish markets in many ports sell more than just fish, and you can get samples of elk, reindeer and whale from the vendors.
 Or find a cafe serving Norwegian waffles with jam made from local berries or the region's caramel-flavored brown goat's cheese.

-Norway is a terrific place for outdoor activities like kayaking, biking and hiking -- that is, when it's not raining.
-Weather can be very varied and often wet, so always have a backup plan in case of inclement weather.
-Take advantage when the sun is out, and, if it's raining, don't be afraid to push back an activity -- often a rainy day will turn sunny later on (or vice versa).
+Norway is a terrific place for outdoor activities like kayaking, biking and hiking.
+However, rain is an often-unavoidable fact even during the country's drier summer months.
+Always have a backup plan for onshore activities and shore excursions in Norway in case of inclement weather.
+Take advantage when the sun is out, and, if it's raining, don't be afraid to push back an activity to later in the day -- often a rainy morning will turn sunny later on (or vice versa).
 Also be sure to pack a rain jacket and umbrella, and dress in layers.

 Take the kids.

 Norway is family friendly, with lots of outdoor play structures and kiddie areas in museums and shopping venues.
 Aquariums, train rides and interesting parks all add to the appeal for children.